jermspeaks/jermspeaks.github.io/_posts/letters/2017-11-27-strangers-5-julie-valenti.md

 "James, I'd like to bring up what happened earlier.
 I was making dinner and noticed you came home.
 You looked frustrated and told me not to talk to you.
 I thought this was rude.
 I thought this was a form of rejection and thought you don't love me.
 I felt rejected, sad, depressed, confused.
 When you came home, I wanted to be able to talk to you.
 I wanted your attention because I've been alone all day.
 Are you willing to talk to me when you come home?"

 At this point, James could counter with something else.
-Perhaps he needs time to calm down from his day at work.
-The important thing is the conversation has started, and each party can reach a point of compromise.
+He needs time to calm down from his day at work.
+The important thing is the conversation has started.
+Each party can reach a point of compromise.
 Also, James understands Betty's perspective, so he is primed with an answer or counter.

 With practice, Betty can get better at communicating with others.
 She can work through her thoughts and feelings and let others know what she is going through.
 Betty is a metaphor for people who go through similar situations.
 Betty is a metaphor for situations I've found myself in.

 ### Adult Responsibility is Non-Negotiable

 Julie grew up in Idaho.
-Her mother had an addiction to pain killers, and her addiction affected how her children were raised.
+Her mother had an addiction to pain killers.
+Her mother's addiction affected how her children.
 Julie's upbrining and relationship to her mother was toxic.
-As she writes in her book, Julie talks about how her mother's dependence to legal drugs created problems at home.
+Julie writes how her mother's dependence to legal drugs created problems at home.
 When the drugs were there, Julie's mother was fine.
 But when the drugs weren't, Julie's mother would turn into a different person.
 Julie thought she had to take care of her mother, and became the caretaker for her mother.

 Julie would later understand how her actions towards her mother resulted in bad behavior and life choices.
 For example, Julie was in a relationship where her partner was an addict.
 Julie played the rescuer to her partner and created a co-dependent dynamic.